johnSmithPl/analytics_engineer_proj/README.md

 -   `dim_stores`: A dimension table that contains information about the stores.
 -   `fct_transactions`: A fact table that contains the transactions.
 This table is materialized as an incremental model, which means that only new or updated records are processed on each run.
 This is a key feature for scalability, as it avoids full table scans on large datasets.

+**Note on `dim_products`:**

+A `dim_products` table was not created in the intermediate layer for architectural reasons.
+While it may seem intuitive to create a product dimension from the transaction data, this approach is not scalable.
+The `fct_transactions` table is expected to grow to billions of records, and scanning it to extract a distinct list of products would be inefficient and costly.

+In a production environment, the recommended approach would be to source product information from a dedicated system or an operational database.
+This would provide a reliable and scalable source of truth for product data, without the need to scan the entire transaction history.

 ### 3. Data Mart Layer

 The data mart layer is the final layer of the data model.
 It contains the aggregated and summarized data from the intermediate layer, and is designed to answer specific business questions.